 In the medical field, DENIS O'MAHONY, is the recently appointed Professor of Medicine at nearby U.C.C.., while PROFESSOR CALVIN COFFEY is the Professor of Surgery at University of Limerick's Graduate Entry Medical School (In October 2016, it was announced that he has made a major breakthrough in medical research).
 SÉAMUS O'MAHONY, Consultant Gastroenterologist at CUH, was Person of the Month for November 2016, while well known Cork medical specialist, JOHN COULTER, is also a past pupil and recent past parent.

 When in 6th Class in 2012, HARRY MORAN became the world's youngest Apple App Developer, while one of our 2011 graduates, SÉAMUS HICKEY, became leader of the Cork Youth Orchestra in 2016/17.
-Meanwhile, 2013 graduate, CRAIG McSWEENEY, is Young Carer of The Year for 2016.
+Meanwhile, 2013 graduate, CRAIG McSWEENEY, was Young Carer of The Year for 2016.

 In music circles, JIMMY MCCARTHY, musician, singer, songwriter, as well as PHILIP KING, musician, film maker, broadcaster and Emmy Award winner/Grammy nominee, both attended Glasheen Boys' School.